nanoleaf/aurora-sdk-mac/README.md

 `python music_processor.py`

+Note that music_processor should be run **outside** of Cygwin on Windows, e.g., in a command window.

 Next, to run the simulator, enter:

 `./SoundModuleSimulator -p <absolute path to .so file> -i <ip address>`

-If you generated a color palette (please see Plugin-builder-tool), enter:
+If you generated a color palette (see Plugin Builder), enter:

 `./SoundModuleSimulator -p <absolute path to .so file> -i <ip address> -cp <absolute path to palette file>`

 The *.so* file is the compiled plugin that you wish to run on the Aurora.